kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 Vive la zero, one, two, many!

-## Notes
+## Note to the Reader

-This blog first appeared on 28 December 2007 as a _Daily Dose_---an essay I circulated on a private email list.
+This blog first appeared on 28 December 2007 as a _Daily Dose_---an essay that I circulated on a private email list.
 I have retrieved and refreshed it to allow its reincarnation as an online blog now.
+Its purpose is to inform and educate.
+Accordingly, words that are likely to be unfamiliar to the reader are shown in blue and hyperlinked to entries on the Web that will explain their meaning.

 ## Feedback